Exams guidance

 Stationery requirements for returning NEA

-We have some ShareFile guidance (PDF) and ShareFile troubleshooting to support you in sending speaking tests for marking.
+We have produced some guidance and FAQs to support you when using the Digital Media Portal to send speaking tests for marking.

-Exam times and exam material availability for May/June series
+Exam times and exam material availability for all series

 Did you find what you were looking for?